New Street To Beach Cleanups – Earth Heroes Needed!

 Put on some gloves: Reusable ones are more sustainable.
 You can also find these at your hardware store for less than $5.

 Take your pick up stick: This is usually something we don’t use a lot during our beach cleanups because we like when our volunteers reach to grab litter and build a connection with the Earth.
 But, now days, a pick up stick is the perfect tool to keep the litter at a reasonable distance from your face.
 These are also available at your hardware store.
 We recommend spending a little bit extra to get a solid and reliable grabber.

-Don’t forget your phone: With the Clean Swell app installed, you can track how much trash your pick up.
+Don’t forget your phone: Take pictures and share them on social media if this is in your practice @pacificbeachcoalition for Facebook and Instragram.
+And with the Clean Swell app installed, you can track how much trash your pick up.
 More details below!

 3. Cleanup Around You